The 500 Group - for Teesside Bus Enthusiasts

 The bus was subsequently purchased by the Group and repainted by Cleveland Transit, in the magnificent, but short lived, Turquoise and Cream livery used by T.M.T. when the bus was new.

-In the nineteen years since the bus was preserved, it has been used for journeys to, and displays at, dozens of Rallies throughout the North of England and Scotland.
+In the twenty four years since the bus was preserved, it has been used for journeys to, and displays at, dozens of Rallies throughout the North of England and Scotland.
 It has been almost trouble free and has now covered 1,125,000 miles since it was new

 At long last we have been able to get the bus re-classified as an historic vehicle for taxation purposes.
 We needed to prove that the chassis was manufactured before December 1972, and with the help of the British Commercial Museum Archives we have been able to obtain a copy of the original Daimler delivery note dated October 1972.